hcts-hra/heidenc/content/bibliography.md

 Reprint 1900.

-Availability: Paper copy of 1879 edition in Heidelberg and SCAN of 1900 edition (with many handwritten notes) in Heidelberg database.
+Availability: Open access at [*Zhongguo zhexue dianzihua jihua*](https://ctext.org/library.pl?if=gb&res=87219);Paper copy of 1879 edition in Heidelberg and SCAN of 1900 edition (with many handwritten notes) in Heidelberg database.
 Scan of Shenbaoguan print in HD database.

 ### 1880

 *Fuguo ce* 富國策, translated by Wang Fengcao 王鳳藻, preface by Yang Chongli 陽崇禮,with a user's guide, *fanli*, by W. A. P. Martin (Ding Weiliang 丁韙良).
 Peking: Tongwenguan, 1880, 光緒 6, juzhenban metal font print.
 Many Chinese reprints by different publishers.
 This is a translation of Henry Fawcett (1833-1884), *Manual of Political Economy*, originally London: Macmillan, 1863, many reprints with revisions and enlargements into the early 20^th^ century.
 It is most likely from the 5^th^ edition, London: Macmillan, 1876.

-Availability: Scan *Fuguo ce* in HEIDENC.
+Availability: [Copy from Harvard Yenching Library](https://id.lib.harvard.edu/alma/990075781070203941/catalog); Scan *Fuguo ce* in HEIDENC.
 Scan of Fawcett, *Manual*, 5th edition 1876 as book in Heidelberg database.
 Book edition in library..

 *Gongfa huitong* 公法會通, Shanghai: Tongwenguan, 1880.
 Translation by Ding Weiliang 丁韙良, preface by Wang Wenshao 王文韶 and by Ding Weiliang.
 Translation of Johann Caspar Bluntschli, *Das Moderne Völkerrecht der civilisierten Staaten* (1868), based on the French translation by Charles Lardy, *Le droit international codifié*, Paris: Guillaumin, 1870.
 Title calligraphy by Dong Xun 董恂.
 Harvard has later print, Beijing: Beiyang shuju, 1898.